Pairing: Past Bilbo/Thorin

 “Bilbo?
 Bag End feels more alive than it did before.
 What’s going on?”
 Gandalf asked as he entered the entrance hall.

 Bilbo passed the wizard the tankard of ale and took his staff in return.
 Setting it against the inner wall of the snail, he grunted at the weight.
 The bloody thing was heavy.
 “The smial is more alive than it was before I left, Gandalf.
 And Bag End took care of itself.
 Since I’ve come back, it’s settled down, but it responds to my wants much quicker than before.”

 “How interesting,” Gandalf said, voice soft with wonder.

 “Yes, it is,” Bilbo confirmed.
-“But the status of my smial wasn’t why I asked the ravens to find you.”
+“But the status of my smial wasn’t why I asked the ravens to find you before the fall.”